What You Need to Know about Canadian Trademark Opposition Proceedings

 Subsection 30(2) of the Trademarks Act sets out requirements for the contents of trademark applications.
 Oppositions based on this ground involve procedural or technical problems with the trademark application, for example, a failure to list the goods and services associated with the proposed trademark in ordinary commercial terms.
 This ground of opposition does not involve consideration of subsection 30(3), i.e. whether the goods and services associated with the proposed trademark are grouped according to the classes of the Nice Classification.

 This is a new ground of opposition added by amendments to the Trademarks Act which came into force June 17, 2019.
-It may take some time before there are Opposition Board or Federal Court decisions considering this ground; however, it could function similar to bad faith grounds of opposition in other jurisdictions.
+Since being added, the Trademark Opposition Board (the “Board”) has released a few decisions that shed some light on this ground of opposition, namely what constitutes bad faith.

 This ground of opposition is based on trademark registrability requirements set out in section 12 of the Trademarks Act.
 For example, a proposed mark may not be registrable if it is primarily merely the name or surname of a living or recently deceased individual, clearly descriptive or deceptively misdescriptive of the character or quality of the goods or services or the persons employed in their production or of their place of origin, or confusing with a trademark that is already registered.